 2.7.
 The B5030 connects the B5032 to the A50 at Uttoxeter in the south.
-The carriageway is approximately nine metres wide and is relatively flat with few curves.
-The national speed limit is in force, with a small section around some new roundabouts with a 40mph restriction, so the average speed is around 55 to 60 mph.
+The carriageway is approximately nine metres wide and is relatively flat with few curves that result in an average speed of 55 to 60 mph.